nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

 ## Issue ID 16

 * Title: "Drop Few Words about Yourself" field accept more than the allowable number of symbols
-* Description: On "Personal profile" page, in "Personal Profile" section, "Drop Few Words about Yourself" field allows more than the allowable number of characters to be written(256).
+* Description: On "Personal profile" page, in "Personal Profile" section, "Drop Few Words about Yourself" field allows more than the allowable number of characters to be written (250).
 * Environment: Windows 10 , Google Chrome 91.0.4472.124, Edge 91.0.864.64
 * Steps to reproduce:
    * 1. Go to URL http://164.138.216.247:8082;